 It was built in the eleventh century (the exact date is unknown) and abandoned later.
-The castle is located above the town, so it has amazing views and lots to discover in terms of history.
+The castle is located above the town, so it has impressive views and lots to discover in terms of history.

-Note that there is no public transportation, so you if you are not renting a car, you’ll need to hire a car/taxi.
+Note that there is no public transportation, so if you are not renting a car, you’ll need to hire a car/taxi.
 The path to the castle from the main road passes through military terrain, and walking is not allowed.

 The castle has an entrance fee of 7 TL (that’s less than 2 USD in 2018).
 You start from the bottom and then walk uphill.
 The view from the top shouldn’t be missed, but keep in mind it’s a steep climb to get there.
-Don’t miss it because is one of the best things to do in Kyrenia.
+Don’t miss it because it is one of the best things to do in Kyrenia.

 5. Bellapais Monastery